ss1611/CS220-AU-portfolio-1/README.md

 - writing articles
 - web-design with [GitHub Pages](https://pages.github.com/)
 - self- and peer-assessment
+- final checklist

-The URL of the website based on the `index.md` file in this repository is [https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
-It is a very simple home page that you can amend with your own information.
+The URL of the website, using the `index.md` file in this repository, is [https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/](https://krisztian-hofstadter-tedor.github.io/CS220-AU-portfolio/).
+It is a very simple home page that you will need to amend with your information.

 <br>